SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/recover-deleted-messages.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 9e0e34ce-efc5-454e-8d15-57b4da867f12
-description: "Learn how administrators can search for and recover deleted email messages in a user's mailbox in Exchange 2016"
+description: "Summary: Learn how administrators can search for and recover deleted email messages in a user's mailbox in Exchange 2016"
 ---

 # Recover deleted messages in a user's mailbox

-Learn how administrators can search for and recover deleted email messages in a user's mailbox in Exchange 2016
+ **Summary**: Learn how administrators can search for and recover deleted email messages in a user's mailbox in Exchange 2016

 Administrators can search for items that are purged (hard-deleted) by a user by using the Recover Deleted Items feature in Outlook or Outlook on the web.
 They can also search for items deleted by an automated process, such as the retention policy assigned to user mailboxes.
 In these situations, the purged items can't be recovered by a user.
 But administrators can recover purged messages if the deleted item retention period for the item hasn't expired.

 > [!NOTE]
-> In addition to using this procedure to search for and recover deleted items, you can also use this procedure to search for items residing in other folders in the mailbox and to delete items from the source mailbox (also known as search and purge).
+> In addition to using this procedure to search for and recover deleted items, you can also use this procedure to search for items residing in other folders in the mailbox and to delete items from the source mailbox (also known as  *search and purge*  ).

 ## What you need to know before you begin?